Seavmey-Yem/MovieBookingSystem-A3/README.md

 # OOP-Project
-This is project for my object orientated programming.
-The requirement for this project is to show the result in the consol.log to display the result.
+This project is developed to demonstrate concepts of Object-Oriented Programming (OOP).
+The main goal is to showcase OOP principles through code whose output is displayed in the console log.

 # Priciple concepte OOP